jaredjbeck/jaredjbeck.github.io/baraboo_hills.md

 #### Long-term vegetation monitoring

 I established a network of plots designed to study long-term vegetation dynamics across the Baraboo Hills.
+These plots are stratified by land use history, slope, aspect, and vegetation type.

+* How do different management techniques (e.g. prescribed fire & thinning trees) affect vegetation dynamics?
+* How will climate change affect the distribution and dynamics of plant communities?